By Your Headspace Mindfulness & Meditation Experts

 As you scan down the body, notice which parts feel relaxed or tense, comfortable or uncomfortable, light or heavy.
 If thoughts arise, simply notice them and trust that the breath will carry you back to a place of stillness.
 Through regular practice, you’ll be able to access this place of quiet and ease more easily and deeply.
 You may even begin to notice that your breath sounds quieter — if you notice it at all.

-If you’re looking to start a meditation practice, the Headspace app offers a 10-day beginner’s course on the essentials of meditation — available for free.
+Start your meditation practice with a 10-day beginner’s course — available in the Headspace app during your free trial.
 Or, you can explore the whole library of content, covering everything from sleep and compassion to anger and focus.
 Headspace also offers mini-meditations — most are 3 minutes or shorter — if you have only a short time to relax.

 READ NEXT: 33 of the best quotes about meditation